A smile can transform a miserable person into a beacon of joy.

-Yesterday I was listening to some recordings of a seminar and someone on the recording said something that really stuck with me, and I tried to find the author but I couldn’t so unfortunately I won’t have the source, but it goes like this:
+Yesterday I was listening to some recordings of a seminar and someone on the recording said something that really stuck with me.
+I tried to find the author but I couldn’t, so unfortunately I won’t have the source, but it goes like this:

 Within rapport, anything is possible.
 Outside of rapport, nothing is possible.

 Now, that might sound trivial, but really think about it.
 Go back to every transaction you’ve ever made, and overlay that thought onto it and see what I am talking about.

 Just to give this a bit of context, let’s cut the Walmarts and Costcos out of the equation.
 Big retailers are subject for a different article.

 For today, specifically, I’m talking about sales, or selling.
 And let’s face it, we’re all in sales.

 If you own a fitness studio, and you’re trying to get someone who just walked into your studio to sign up, you’re in sales.